-And when it comes to gender proportion, 53.8 % of Nepali population were male while rest was represented by female.
+And when it comes to gender proportion, 53.8 % of the Nepali population were male while the rest was represented by female.

 83.2 % of Nepali speakers identified themselves as believers of Hinduism, with Buddhism (9.4%) coming next as most followed religion.
 It is quite a contrast to the outcome of the national Census, which reveals that the most popular religion in Australia is ‘believing in no religion'.